webreinvent/nuxtstore-docs/content/3.web/guide.md

+---
+title: Guide
+---

-# Brief overview & Development guide
+## Brief overview & Development guide

 NuxtStore is a platform-agnostic ecommerce frontend solution that allows seamless integration with various ecommerce backends!
 It provides tools for building customizable, high-performance online storefronts.